nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_premade.md

 - long -> ToMD5ByteBuffer() -> java.nio.ByteBuffer
   - *example:* `MD5ByteBuffer()`
-  - *convert the a input to an md5 digest of its bytes*
+  - *convert the input to an md5 digest of its bytes*

 ## ZipCodes